-This exclusion does not apply to newborn children or newly adopted children.
-This exception for newborn and adopted children no longer applies after the end of the first 63-day period during which the child has not had Continuous Creditable Coverage.
+This exclusion does not apply to newborn children, newly adopted children or children placed for adoption.
+This exception for newborn, adopted children and children placed for adoption no longer applies after the end of the first 63-day period during which the child has not had Continuous Creditable Coverage.